BEST SHOULDER EXERCISES WITH DUMBBELLS

 This should look very similar to another exercise you’ve seen me do… the face pull with the overhead press.

 The fact is, if I don’t have access to a cable but I have dumbbells at my disposal, I’ve still got to find a way to hit my correctives, and this exercise is a great example.
+Be sure to include correctives a couple times per week to strengthen the shoulder joint and help avoid shoulder injury.

 The rear delt row was a top consideration because it allows for maximum activation of the rear delt with the arm in extension back behind your body.